EmmaXZhang/MemoryGame/README.md

 - Engaging sound effects and smooth card flipping animation.
 - Customizable game experience with the ability to restart and choose different difficulty levels.

-## Technologies Used

-- HTML
-- CSS
-- JavaScript

-## How to Contribute

-If you'd like to contribute to the project, feel free to fork the repository, make your changes, and submit a pull request.
-Any suggestions, bug fixes, or improvements are welcome!

 ## Credits

 - Sound effects obtained from [freesound.org](https://freesound.org/)
 - Images sourced from [Unsplash](https://unsplash.com/) and [Pixabay](https://pixabay.com/)

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.